Why you need network monitoring systems and what they can do for you

 No enterprise can function efficiently without the use of network availability monitoring tools.
 Assessing and troubleshooting network devices to ensure their availability is a fundamental requirement in today's data centers -- especially as demand for always-accessible applications and services continues to build.

 Although no one tool fits every network, understanding your organization's requirements and the complexity of your network will help determine which availability monitoring tools will offer the most benefit.
 Fortunately, there are a wide variety of tools that address networks of all sizes -- from the smallest of businesses to very large organizations and service providers.
-To help you learn more about network availability monitoring tools, SearchNetworking is profiling some of the leading vendors.

 Designed for managing infrastructure in large enterprises, CA Spectrum can monitor networks with tens of thousands of devices.
 The Spectrum network monitoring tool can discover a wide range of network and non-network devices, and organize them into Layer 2 and Layer 3 topology maps that it updates regularly and automatically.
 Its service-aware network management capability can discover, model, monitor and manage how infrastructure supports the business services that run over the network.